 If you are having computer problems, let the instructor know as soon as possible.
 I will try to help in any way I can.
 Please remember that it is the student's responsibility to have a backup plan for technical issues.
-Have a plan in place now and do not wait until a problem or crisis happens since late assignments are not accepted even under these circumstances.
+Have a plan in place now and do not wait until a problem or crisis happens.

-- Most tech issues are related to failure to update java, using the incorrect internet browser (try to use Firefox instead of Google Chrome, Internet Explorer, or Safari), and/or not deleting browsing history files daily.
+- Most tech issues are related to failure to update java, using the incorrect internet browser (try use Firefox instead of Internet Explorer or Safari), and/or not deleting browsing history files daily.
 Most issues are related to computer issues, not Blackboard.
 Make sure that your computer has an up-to-date antivirus software program installed.
 Please note this instructor does NOT recommend use of any handheld devices like a cell phone or a tablet for taking this course. - SPC Blackboard Technical Support Contact: Call (806) 716-2180 or email at Blackboard@southplainscollege.edu for student technical support.
 Only call or e-mail technical support with questions about Blackboard or computer functioning.
 There is Technical Support information in the Course Resources link in your Blackboard course.

-Academic Integrity
+Academic Integrity Policy